JustCode65/cse15l-lab-reports/lab1.md

 1. cd (Change Directory)
    * Ex 1: ![Image](cd1.png)
-   * Working directory was /home
+   * Working directory was /home/lecture1/messages/
-   * Nothing happened since I didnt put any directory argument. cd by itself just returned to home.
+   * It seems as if the command return to /home by changing the working directory from /home/lecture1/messages/ to /home.
+Essentially, cd by itself just returned to home.
-   * It was not an error because nothing really happens with just cd as a command. cd by itself just returned to home.
+   * It was not an error because the command was used correctly. cd by itself just returned to home.

    * Ex 2: ![Image](cd2.PNG)
    * Working directory was /home